Spider wasp: Morphology

 Pompilids typically have long, spiny legs; the hind femur is often long enough to reach past the tip of the abdomen.
 The tibiae of the rear legs usually have a conspicuous spine at their distal end.
 The first two segments of the abdomen are narrow, giving the body a slender look.
 The pompilid body is typically dark (black or blue, sometimes with metallic reflections), but many brightly colored species exist.
 From a lateral view, its pronotum looks rectangular and it extends back to the tegulae, near the base of the wings.
 Most species are macropterous (having long wings), but a few brachypterous (short-winged) and apterous (no wings) species are known.

 Spider wasps are best distinguished from vespoid wasps in having (in most species) a transverse groove bisecting the mesopleuron (the mesepisternal sclerite, a region on the side of middle segment of the thorax above the point where the legs join).
 They have antennae with 10 flagellomeres in females and 11 in males.
 Most Pompilidae have straight inner eye margins.
 The hind wings do not have a distinct claval lobe, but they have a distinctive jugal lobe.
 The hind leg has a tibial spur with a tuft or row of fine hairs.
 The legs are long and slender with the tips of the tibia (metatibia) long enough to extend beyond the tip of the abdomen (metasoma).
 Sexual dimorphism is not pronounced, although females are often larger than the males.
 Coloration and wing appearance vary greatly among the many species.
 General coloration is aposematic (warning off predators), generally based on black, often with markings of orange, red, yellow, or white.
 Larvae can also be identified by physical examination.

 Systematics

-The Pompilidae have in the past been split into either 4 or 6 subfamilies.
-However, Pitts, Wasbauer & Von Dohlen (2005) found that Notocyphinae was nested within the Pompilinae, while Epipompilinae was nested within the Ctenocerinae.
-This left 4 subfamilies as monophyletic clades, with Ceropalinae being the most basal subfamily and Pepsinae being the sister clade to the more derived Ctenocerinae and Pompilinae.
-Waichert et al (2015) resurrected the Notocyphinae as a subfamily, to have 5 subfamilies within Pompilidae.
-In this classification Ctenocerinae were found to be the basal group; Pepsinae and Notocyphinae were sister taxa, as were Pepsinae and Pompilinae.
+The Pompilidae have in the past been split into either four or six subfamilies.
+However, phylogenetic analyses based on morphological data have suggested that Notocyphinae is nested within the Pompilinae, while Epipompilinae is nested within the Ctenocerinae.
+This would leave four subfamilies as monophyletic clades, with Ceropalinae being sister to the other subfamilies, and Pepsinae being the sister clade to the Ctenocerinae and Pompilinae.

+Analyses using four nuclear molecular markers have resurrected Notocyphinae as a subfamily, resulting in five subfamilies within Pompilidae.
+In this classification, Ctenocerinae are sister to the remaining lineages in the family; Pepsinae and Notocyphinae are sister taxa, as are Pepsinae and Pompilinae.
 They placed the genus Epipompilus in the Pepsinae.